wvissers/openhab2-addons-tuya/README.md

 ## Setup

-Unfortunately, the setup may be somewhat complicated, since the protocol is encrypted with AES, and the keys for this communication must be obtained with a little effort to decode the traffic of the app to the cloud.
+Unfortunately, since the local device communication is encrypted, you will need to obtain the encryption keys and the device ids.
+Every device has its own key, so this is needed for every new device you want to add.
+These keys can be found by analyzing the traffic between the Tuya app and the Tuya cloud service.
+Since this communication is also encrypted using https, a little effort is needed here.

 Look at these [setup instructions using Windows](http://www.htgsd.com/information-technology/apple/homekit/how-to-capture-tuya-lan-homebridge-device-devid-and-key-on-windows-10/) or these [setup instructions](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) to get the encryption keys and device ids.